 In determining what is in the best interests of the child/ren, a court must consider the benefit of the child/ren having a meaningful relationship with both of the child’s parents.

-How is child support calculated by the Department of Human Services?
+How is child support calculated by Services Australia?

 Research to support the cost of raising children?